ambischof/cgacha/idea-plan.md

 - ☐ Create account
 - ☑ See credit
 - ☐ Buy credits (not with real money lolol)
+- ☑ Log in/Log out
-- ☐ Log in/Log out/password change etc
+- ☐ password change etc

 ### Database Shtuff